 Employees must be trained in what is required by HACCP.
 Monitoring is an important step for an effective food safety program.
 Control measures, including CCPs and SOPs, must be monitored, controlled, and documented in writing.
 Monitoring involves making direct observations or taking measurements to see that the food safety program is being followed.
 Monitoring will identify when there is a loss of control so that corrective action can be taken.
+Monitors must review the school food safety programs at least annually or when any significant changes occur in the operations.
 In establishing your monitoring procedures, consider the following questions:

 - How will you monitor CCPs and SOPs?

 - When and how often will you monitor?

 - Who will be responsible for monitoring?

-- Who will be responsible for documenting the Food Safety Checklist?
+- Who will be responsible for documenting the Food Safety Checklist, if applicable per district's HACCP plan.
+See Food Safety Checklist on page CM-89.

-- d.
+d.
 Establishing and documenting corrective actions